 Finding Words is a unique course designed by and for the frontline child abuse professional.
-The course is offered to multidisciplinary teams that typically consist of prosecutors, law enforcement officers, and child protection workers.
+The course is offered to prosecutors, law enforcement officers, and child protection workers.
 The goal is to train these professionals to work together throughout the investigation and into the prosecution where appropriate.
 This course was developed through assistance by the American Prosecutors Research Institute (APRI).
 The Institute completed a rigorous qualification schedule years ago, met all of the outlined criteria and was certified by APRI as a Finding Words state.
 Some years later the course was moved to a Midwestern University and renamed ChildFirst.